Main illustration: Aimee Brooks

 Of course, using our own product helps us with this immensely, but as our audience has grown and become more diverse, targeting is more important than ever.
 Our solutions serve multiple teams – sales, marketing and support – in a wide range of company types and sizes, each with different goals, pain points and use cases.
 This means that one-size-fits-all messaging doesn’t cut it anymore.

 So how do you handle messaging when your customers are so varied?
 One way that we have managed this is by honing in on one specific segment of our audience and targeting just that segment with the relevant announcement.
 Other times, it might mean announcing the same feature to multiple audiences, but with different messaging for each.
-For example, our Answer Bot is useful for both sales and support teams, but for slightly different goals, so when we launched, we tailored the messaging for each audience.
+For example, Intercom’s Resolution Bot is useful for both sales and support teams, but for slightly different goals, so when we launched, we tailored the messaging for each audience.

 “Get over the fear of missing out on a wider audience and identify the best channels for reaching your target audience”